-It sounds like a crazy idea, but in Napa County it's a reality!
-CRC's Toy Library is a green and frugal resource for Napa County families and early childhood educators.
 After filling in a membership agreement, toys and early learning materials are available for a 14 day loan to anyone who lives in Napa County.
-Borrowing toys saves families and early childhood educators money and keeps interesting playthings in the hands of children whose developmental needs change rapidly in the early years.
-As one member puts it, "children fall in and out of love with a toy in a matter of days sometimes".
+Borrowing toys is economical for families and early childhood educators and keeps interesting playthings in the hands of children whose developmental needs change rapidly in the early years.
 Our toys are selected with an eye for durability, practicality, developmental appropriateness and long-term usefulness.